eloycoto/blog/content/blog/kamailio-monitoring.rst

 :index_title: Monitoring solutions for kamailio
 :metatitle: How kamailio can be monitored with SIPCapture and other software
 :tags: kamailio, sip, SIPCapture, Packetbeat, statsd
-:metatags: kamaialio, graphite, influxdb, siphormer, beats
+:metatags: kamailio, graphite, influxdb, siphormer, beats
-:description: Kamaialio can be monitored with different tools, in this post we're going to explain why tool platform needs.
+:description: Kamailio can be monitored with different tools, in this post we're going to explain why tool platform needs.
 :keywords: kamailio monitoring, kamailio statsd, SIPCapture, Packetbeat